F-Stop and Aperture are one of the articles on exposure. What do these terms mean, what do they have in common and how do they differ?

 It should be noted that the image quality of many lenses tends to deteriorate as it approaches the extreme ends of the f-stop.
 This is especially true for zoom lenses because they are so complex.

-Each lens has an optimal (working) aperture, which is called a “sweet spot”.
-The sweet spot, this is the f-stop number using which you take the best image quality.
+Each lens has an optimal (working) aperture, which is called a 'lens sweet spot'.
+The lens sweet spot, this is the f stop number using which you take the best image quality.

-I still recommend using the 2 f-stop formula to calculate the sweet spot of your lens.
-Can I use a narrower aperture, for example, f / 16?
+I still recommend using the 2 f stop formula to calculate the sweet spot of your lens.
+Can I use a narrower aperture, for example, f/16?
 Yes of course.
-But you should always remember that this will be a compromise between the quality and depth of field.
+But you should always remember that this will be a compromise between the image quality and depth of field.